HSLdevcom/digitransit-site/src/pages/en/developers/apis/1-routing-api/3-realtime-information/index.md

 For stop timetables and route timetables, real-time estimates are available from stop times through `realtimeArrival` and `realtimeDeparture` fields or from leg's `start` and `end` `estimated` field.
 Note that in stop times, these fields will have the static arrival / departure time by default and field `realtime` indicates whether the values of those fields have been updated from a real-time source.

 ## Occupancy information
 Some vehicles might have real-time occupancy information available.
-This information can be accessed through `Trip` types `occupancy` field.
+This information can be accessed through `Trip` type's `occupancy` field.

 **Note:** Currently, this information is always the current state (or the last known state).
 There is no occupancy prediction data available.